questianon/sdupdates/README.md

 !!!
 Links are dying.
 If you happen to have a file listed in https://rentry.org/sdupdates#deadmissing or that's not on this list, please get it to me.

-!!! note Changelog: added a lot of stuff, made a proof of concept embedding search thing: https://github.com/questianon/sdupdates/wiki (tell me if that's a style people like/what should be changed, backup thing: https://gitlab.com/questianon/sdupdates/-/wikis/Embeddings), added general info, added the GREAT CHINESE ENCYCLOPEDIA OF PROMPTING ON GENERAL KNOWLEDGE: SPOOKY EDITION, https://mega.nz/folder/sSACBAgC#kNiPVzRwnuzs8JClovS1Tw was updated
+!!! note Changelog: added stuff, **chinese telegram channel uploaded by telegram anon**

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates.
 There is also a WIP embedding directory here: https://github.com/questianon/sdupdates/wiki